email me at borlaj@portlandschools.org

 Methods or functions tell the program to do something.
 Just like in a math, y=2x+3; we set the x value as 7, y is going to be 17.

-We have been looking at functions throughout the course so far.
+We have been looking at methods throughout the course so far.

 For example, we have used a declaration of a method with